 We execute our wartime mission every day, and the Nation counts on us to execute our mission essential tasks.
 We’ve been carefully planning how we can best return the workforce to full capacity while minimizing risk so we can more effectively execute our mission essential tasks.
 COVID-19 forced us to shut down many base services and many workers with conditions that placed them at higher risk remained at home on weather and safety leave.
 However, some missions were adversely impacted and efficiencies diminished.

-As the situation improves, we are preparing to move the command to phased operations, gradually reopen services and Return to Full Capacity in this new environment.
+As the situation improves, we are preparing to gradually reopen services and bring employees back into the workplace.
 These are data-based decisions, not calendar-driven activities.
 Exactly when and how is determined by the local situation and the unique mission sets.
-We are working with experts to ensure as we bring the workforce back into the workplace we are taking the appropriate steps to minimize the risk of exposure to our Airmen while balancing mission execution.
+We are working with experts to ensure that we are taking the appropriate steps to minimize the risk of exposure to our Airmen while balancing mission execution.

 For most workers, they will be required to self-monitor their health daily.
 If Airmen feel ill or experience any COVID symptoms, they are required to stay at home and notify their supervisor.
 This is critical to protecting not just a specific Airmen but also the entire workforce.
 Some facilities such as Child Care Centers and Medical Facility screening may require additional screening measures before entry.
 A significant risk to the workforce could be posed by having someone with COVID-19, or symptoms, present in the workplace at the current time.
 The recommendation is that each worker does not come to work when feeling ill.
 This includes self-monitoring for a fever.
 If they feel they have a fever, they should take their temperature before coming to work.
 Since the CDC, as well as state/local health authorities, have acknowledged community spread of COVID-19 and issued attendant precautions, employers may also measure employees' body temperature.
 As with all medical information, the fact that an employee had a fever or other symptoms would be subject to ADA confidentiality requirements.